 I submitted my application after entering all of the information that they wanted.
 It then said that my application is in review and that I will receive an email with their decision once it is approved.
 I did, however, receive a confirmation email upon submitting my application which told me that they’ll send me another email later after my application is reviewed.

 Next up is a personal testimony by Caryn who tried signing up for a credit card with Bank of America.

 "So, the home page is a beach, and there is a girl with a surfboard.
 It is a beautiful stock image with slick graphics.
 Judging from the home page this is gonna be a breeze.
 I’m excited.

 As I went on, it turned out I was wrong about the aesthetics, maybe I shouldn’t judge a book by its cover.
 Well, the app could use a little bit of design work but at least it’s straightforward and to the point.
 One step closer to the money!

 Then I hit the page about interest rates and charges.
 Bam!
 Remember that thing about being straightforward, nope!
 What is APR, why is there no definition of APR?
 What are these numbers?
 What is the difference between Interest Rates and Interest Charges?
 Somebody, anybody?

 The Bank of America app took me to its online site where I applied for a credit card.
 It wasn't too hard, but then again I have to wait to be approved.

 During my skim of the FAQs, I noticed I had the option to get my FICO score.
 I turned to my friend David and asked, what a FICO score was.
-He sat in thought for a moment and said “oh yeah, we learned this in one of my finance classes but honestly I forgot what it meant”.
-So, we took a conscious decision to ignore the FICO.
+He sat in thought for a moment and said 'oh yeah, we learned this in one of my finance classes but honestly I forgot what it meant.'
+So, we made a conscious decision to ignore the FICO.